scottbedard/vuetober-spa/README.md

 Layout components control how the page should appear, and should always contain a `<router-view />` component.
 Currently, there is only one layout located at [`src/layouts/default/default.vue`](https://github.com/scottbedard/vuetober-spa/blob/master/src/layouts/default/default.vue), which provides a basic header and footer.
 To register a route with this layout, simply add it to the `children` array in the routes file.

+### Styling

+This theme leverages [Tailwind CSS](https://tailwindcss.com), a utility-first framework that maximizes reuseability and rendering performance.
+If you've never used this framework before, I highly recommend giving it a try.
+If used properly, you can usually avoid writing CSS entirely, and your site will have a microscopic CSS footprint.
+Also being used is [Purgecss](https://github.com/FullHuman/purgecss), which removes any unused classes from built files.
+This means you can feel free to enable as many Tailwind utilities as you want with no performance overhead.
+The only downside to doing this, is that Purgecss is not able to recognize classes that are assembled at runtime.
+To get around this limitation, you may whitelist classes by adding them to [`src/scss/whitelist.js`](https://github.com/scottbedard/vuetober-spa/blob/master/src/scss/whitelist.js).

 ### Global Components

 To register a component globally, simply add it to the [`src/components/global.js`](https://github.com/scottbedard/vuetober-spa/blob/master/src/components/global.js).
 The code below demonstrates how to register a global component that is loaded immediately, and one that is only loaded when needed.